-Kate Refsnyder, a coaching veteran of all three NCAA divisions and a former head coach at Albright College, enters her fourth year as an assistant coach with the Brown softball program in 2016-17 after joining the team in September 2013.
+Kate Refsnyder, a coaching veteran of all three NCAA divisions and a former head coach at Albright College, enters her fifth year as an assistant coach with the Brown softball program in 2017-18 after joining the team in September 2013.

 In 2014, Refsnyder helped coached a pair of Second Team All-Ivy selections in Andrews and Leung.
 She helped guide Nakashima who hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champions.